-Would you like to be on Mumsnet's research panel?
-We're especially keen for parents-to-be and new parents to join.
-You can sign up here - there's (nearly) always a great incentive on offer for your views.
+Would you like to be a member of our research panel?
+Join here - there's (nearly) always a great incentive offered for your views.

 Due End Nov/Beg Dec 2013 With DC#2(174 Posts)

 Hi everyone, was going to join one of the November threads, but they're so full already and I'm only about 6 weeks pg, so feel a bit behind some of the others!